-High-risk sexual behavior puts people at risk for Reference sexually transmitted infections (STIs) Opens New Window.
-Teens and young adults are at higher risk of getting an STI than adults.
+High-risk sexual behavior puts people at risk for sexually transmitted infections (STIs), unplanned pregnancy, and being in a sexual relationship before being mature enough to know what makes a healthy relationship.
+Teens and young adults are at higher risk than adults.

 Examples of high-risk sexual behavior include:

 partner (one who has multiple sex partners or other risk

 Reasons for high-risk behavior